Triangular Fibrocartilage Complex (TFCC) Tear

 DIAGNOSIS

-Careful examination of the wrist is required to rule out TFCC.
+The wrist should be carefully examined to rule out TFCC.
 An X-ray may be required depending on the severity of pain and inflammation to check for fractures and other abnormalities.
 The most reliable imaging test is an MRI, which allows doctors to inspect the tissue and cartilage to see the extent of the injury.

 TREATMENT